joanabmartins/CCPtemplates/Zoom/README.md

 As discussed above the template includes 6 rules.
 Each one sending logs to its own table.

-We modified the parser to include all new 6 tables.

 It pulls every 1 hours which raises concern for repeated logs, but it was how the old connector was working.

 <h3>Parser and transformations</h3>